 These types of exchanges often happen with street vendors, cab drivers, and waitresses.
 They are welcome additions to daily life that likely would not occur back home in the states.
 As a pair of 26 and 22 year old girls with lofty ideas and passionate natures, my sister Caitlin and I spent the last 21 years living with our parents tucked away in the tiny, woodsy New Hampshire town of Sharon (population 351).
 We moved to Beijing with neither jobs lined up nor a place to live.
 We used Marriott hotel points from my previous job to provide a roof over our heads for our first week in the city.
 My sister managed to network her way with an American contact into reporting for Sports Illustrated China.
 Upon our arrival, I secured an interview to teach English at a bilingual international kindergarten.
 Not only are my students amazingly lovable, but they are also incredibly bright.
 At three years old, my class already knows how to sing the national anthem and converses in two or three languages.

-I am just one of countless foreigners teaching English in China.
+I am just one of countless foreigners at the moment teaching English in China.
 In fact, when meeting a fellow Western expatriate, I will often be asked: "What are you doing in China, teaching English?"
 Those who are native English speakers with a college degree are almost guaranteed work as the demand for learning English is very high.
-The Chinese government is encouraging everyone to learn English, including mandatory lessons for taxi cab drivers in preparation for the Olympics.
+The Chinese government is encouraging everyone to learn English, including mandatory lessons for taxi cab drivers in preparation for the 2008 Olympics.

 Olympic countdown clocks adorn restaurants, shops, and classrooms.
 Nationalistic energy electrifies Beijing as it anticipates being in the world's spotlight.
 Buildings rise and expectations soar.
 Construction sites litter the landscape.
 My sister and I marvel at the progress we've seen since arriving here.
 I love experiencing everyday life in Beijing: The elderly performing tai chi together with swords (early in the morning, even when it's freezing); the blinking bike symbols on traffic lights; the old men who walk their birds; the smells which waft throughout the city of warmed yams and grilled, steamed corn sold by street vendors.